Skip to footer content

 Overview

-IronPDF is a C# HTML to PDF library.
-It enables engineers to do tasks including creating PDF files from sources like HTML string, WebPage, URL, as well as setting the properties like Watermark, Bookmark, Header and Footer etc. We also can merge multiple PDF files into one, or PDF pages to images, or vice versa.
+IronPDF is a C# HTML to PDF library that enables developers to create PDF files from sources like HTML string, WebPage, and URL.
+It also allows setting properties like Watermark, Bookmark, and Header and Footer.
+Additionally, developers can merge multiple PDF files into one or convert PDF pages to images, and vice versa using image to PDF conversion.

-PrizmDoc Viewer is a REST API that is used to work with PDF files and convert them into other formats remotely.
-PrizmDoc can convert 100+ different formats of the file to PDF and PDF to PNG, JPG, TIFF, and SVG.
-It also can be used to include different types of electronic signature options in the applications.
+PrizmDoc Viewer is a REST API that works with PDF files and converts them into other formats remotely.
+PrizmDoc can convert over 100 different file formats to PDF and PDF to PNG, JPG, TIFF, and SVG.
+It also provides various electronic signature options for applications.

-Let's install the two and compare the code.
+Let's install both libraries and compare the code.

 Step 1: Installation

-There are two ways to install IronPDF in your project, with no difference which one you adopt.
+There are two ways to install IronPDF in a project, with no difference between approaches.
+IronPDF supports various environments including Azure deployment, AWS Lambda, Docker containers, and Blazor applications.

-Download IronPDF.dll and add its reference to your project.
-After this, you can easily access the namespace IronPdf
+Download IronPDF.dll and add its reference to the project.
+Developers can also use the Windows Installer for system-wide installation.
+After this, the namespace IronPdf becomes accessible using:

 using IronPdf;